Injuries in Los Angeles explosion following gas leak reports

 LOS ANGELES (AP) — Authorities say multiple people have been hurt in an explosion following reports of an underground gas leak in South Los Angeles.

-The Fire Department says crews responding around 7:45 a.m.
-Sunday found flames coming from storm drains.
-Officials say the blast displaced several manholes in the Florence neighborhood about 6 miles (10 kilometers) south of downtown Los Angeles.
+The fire department says crews found flames coming from storm drains early Sunday.
+Officials say the blast displaced several manholes in a neighborhood about 6 miles (10 kilometers) south of downtown Los Angeles.

-The department says multiple people are hurt but the extent of their injuries isn't immediately known.
+The department says multiple people are hurt.
+The extent of their injuries isn't immediately known.

 View Comments